Frequently Asked Questions

 What causes multiple sclerosis?

 Standard of care practitioners believe that the cause of MS is unknown and there is no cure.
-Disease modifying drugs are used to potentially slow down the progression to disability.
+MS is an inflammatory condition treated with maintenance disease modifying drugs that suppress various parts of the immune system in the hope of managing symptoms and potentially slowing down the progression to disability.

 CLICK HERE to review studies that show that MS is an infectious disease.

 For at least 30 years, a small number of forward-thinking medically trained practitioners understood that fungal overgrowth was always present in those who suffer with multiple sclerosis.
-Years later, Chlamydia pneumoniae and the vector-borne infections associated with Lyme disease were also identified in patients diagnosed with MS. More recent research shows that parasitic infections are likely a major cause of MS symptoms.
+Years later, Chlamydia pneumoniae and the vector-borne infections associated with Lyme disease were also identified in patients diagnosed with MS. Many studies from 1911 to 1960 reported finding the spirochete bacteria that cause Lyme disease in MS patients.
+More recently, Dr. Alan MacDonald discovered many filarial roundworms in the central nervous system (CNS) of all MS patients studied and later also discovered immature tapeworm larvae and developing tapeworms in the CNS of MS patients.
+Today, a large and ever growing body of research shows that parasitic infections are the cause of MS symptoms.

-In coaching hundreds of students in their recovery of multiple sclerosis in the Live Disease Free Academy, it has become evident that people who suffer with MS are loaded with parasites, fungal overgrowth and bacterial infections.
+In coaching over 1000 students in their recovery from multiple sclerosis and other diseases in the Live Disease Free Academy, it has become evident that people who suffer from MS are infested with a variety of parasites.
 When these infections are treated effectively, the disease goes into remission and the student enjoys life-changing symptom improvement – more than they thought possible.
 In many cases they experience complete recovery, especially when treated in the early stages of disease.

 According to the standard of care for multiple sclerosis, there is no cure.

-But, as more of us recover, we are proving this statement is incorrect.
+But, as more of us recover from MS, we are proving this statement to be incorrect.

-When the infections that cause the neurological symptoms associated with MS are treated effectively, the disease process will stop and the MS sufferer will experience a lot of recovery, possibly even full recovery.
-The sooner the infections are treated the greater the recovery and the easier it is to treat these infections.
+When the infections that cause the neurological symptoms associated with MS are treated effectively, the disease process stops and the MS sufferer will experience a lot of recovery, possibly even full recovery.
+The sooner the infections are treated, the greater the recovery and the easier it is to treat these infections.

 What triggers an MS attack?

-Multiple sclerosis is caused by an infestation of parasites, fungus and bacterial infections in the body.
+Multiple sclerosis is caused by an infestation of parasites – worms, protists, fungi and pathogenic bacteria in the body.
 This invasion causes significant inflammation and immune dysfunction.

 When the immune system is compromised, environmental factors such as (but not limited to) high stress, sleep deprivation, other infections, the frequent use of antibiotics, environmental toxins, exposure to wireless radiation and/or mold in the home or working environment, all further weaken the immune system and cause the infections to be more active – consequently triggering an MS attack.